-•Press Release Bolivia Coronavirus Economic Crisis and Recovery Latin America and the Caribbean Organization of American States
+•Press Release Bolivia COVID-19 Economic Crisis and Recovery Latin America and the Caribbean Organization of American States

 Pre-pandemic austerity hurt the economy; shows the need to prevent similar coups, authors argue